Sumo Logic ahead of the packRead article

-Infrastructure-as-a-Service (IaaS), also sometimes called hardware-as-a-service (HaaS) describes a common delivery model for cloud services where customers purchase access to managed IT infrastructure from a third-party cloud service provider.
+Infrastructure-as-a-Service (IaaS), also called Hardware-as-a-Service (HaaS), describes a standard delivery model for cloud services where customers purchase access to managed IT infrastructure from a third-party cloud service provider.
 Service providers in the IaaS space provide infrastructure to customers that can include hardware, servers, storage, and data center space, along with the networking components needed to enable access and management of the leased assets.

 IaaS differs from other models of cloud service delivery in terms of which aspects of the technology stack are managed by the cloud service provider and which components are managed in-house by the customer IT organization.
 The three most common deployment models for cloud services are software-as-a-service (SaaS), platform-as-a-service (PaaS) and infrastructure-as-a-Service (IaaS).

-In the SaaS model, the cloud service provider manages the entire technology stack and the subscriber pays a monthly fee to access the software application via the internet.
+In the SaaS model, the cloud service provider manages the entire technology stack, and the subscriber pays a monthly fee to access the software application via the internet.
 In the PaaS model, the cloud service provider manages all of the hardware and infrastructure while providing a platform that includes the operating system, middleware, and runtime.
-The subscriber can scale the platform as needed to deploy applications of their choosing.
+The subscriber can scale the platform as needed to deploy applications.

-In the infrastructure-as-a-service (IaaS) model, the subscriber leases just the hardware infrastructure (networking, data center space, storage, servers, and virtualization services), but establishes and maintains all other components of the technology stack (applications, data, runtime, middleware, operating systems, etc.).
+In the infrastructure-as-a-service (IaaS) model, the subscriber leases just the hardware infrastructure (networking, data center space, storage, servers, and virtualization services) but establishes and maintains all other components of the technology stack.

 IaaS offers a flexible and dynamic solution for IT organizations or software developers that wish to address their IT infrastructure needs with a cloud-based outsourcing model.
-Organizations seeking cloud-based solutions should be aware of these five important characteristics associated with the IaaS outsourcing and pricing model:
+Organizations seeking cloud-based solutions should be aware of these five important characteristics of IaaS outsourcing and pricing model:

-- Pay-as-you-go Pricing Model - IaaS services are provided on an on-demand basis and billed on a pay-as-you-go basis, making them a cost-efficient option for smaller organizations that can only afford to pay for computing resources that they use.
-An IaaS provider might bill according to the number of virtualization instances that are created, or based on the quantity of data stored.
+IaaS services are provided on an on-demand basis and billed on a pay-as-you-go basis, making them a cost-efficient option for smaller organizations that can only afford to pay for the computing resources they use.
+An IaaS provider might bill according to the number of virtualization instances created or based on the quantity of data stored.
 Some cloud service providers may bill extra for specified managerial services.

-- Platform Virtualization - Platform virtualization refers to the creation of a virtual machine that acts as a logical abstraction of a hardware platform.
+Platform virtualization refers to creating a virtual machine that acts as a logical abstraction of a hardware platform.
 The main purpose of virtualization is to divide the resources of a mainframe computer between different functions and applications and to segment those environments from each other for operational or testing purposes.
 Platform virtualization enables IaaS subscribers to deploy virtualized computing instances as needed to support software development and other tasks.

 IT organizations can reduce their up-front expenditures on IT infrastructure by choosing a cloud-based delivery model such as IaaS.
 Cloud service providers make it easy for organizations to access business-critical IT infrastructure and scale their operations as needed based on the current level of demand.

 Imagine that your business purchases a server to host a critical business application.
-When you need to perform server maintenance, the server has to be taken offline and the application is made unavailable.
-In the IaaS model, your cloud service provider can simply host your application on a separate server while conducting maintenance and your application can be re-deployed on another server or virtual machine if the current one fails.
+When you need to perform server maintenance, the server has to be taken offline, and the application is made unavailable.
+In the IaaS model, your cloud service provider can simply host your application on a separate server while conducting maintenance.
+Your application can be redeployed on another server or virtual machine if the current one fails.
 Cloud service providers can also mirror your data on additional servers, creating redundancies to prevent data loss and ensure optimized service availability and business continuity for your organization.

-IaaS services reduce the amount of labor and knowledge that organizations need to maintain their IT infrastructure.
+IaaS services reduce the labor and knowledge organizations need to maintain IT infrastructure.
 In the IaaS model, the cloud service provider manages and updates the data centers, servers, and other hardware, leaving subscribers free to focus on their core business activities rather than the never-ending maintenance tasks associated with managing a data center.

 IaaS infrastructure is ideal for hosting and supporting web-based applications and includes the capability to increase available resources to support the application during periods of higher-than-normal demand.

-Organizations that wish to analyze large data sets require a huge amount of computing power.
-IaaS provides a budget-friendly option for organizations that need to recruit large volumes of computing power for data mining and analysis purposes.
+Organizations that wish to analyze large data sets require massive computing power.
+IaaS provides a budget-friendly option for organizations that must recruit large volumes of computing power for data mining and analysis purposes.